-I’ve always believed in the power of a great story – told well, a story can open up the world and make it bigger and brighter and better.
+I’ve always believed in the power of a great story – told well, a story can open up the world and make it bigger, brighter, and better.

-I am also proud to be the Managing Editor of The Tempest, the leading media company by diverse millennial women, for the world.
+I served as the first Managing Editor of The Tempest, the leading media company by diverse millennial women, for the world.
 The Tempest has helped connect millions of people with more than five hundred female thought leaders on every issue, disrupting the global media status quo.
-The Tempest has been featured on national and international media outlets, including The New York Times, The Atlantic, Buzzfeed, Glamour, Cosmopolitan, and The Washington Post.

 In 2014, I received a Master’s in Political Science with a concentration in Ethnic, Immigration, and Pluralism Studies from the University of Toronto.
 During my time at University of Toronto, I conducted and published extensive research on immigration, citizenship and nationalism in the context of the GCC states, as well as on identity politics in minority communities and immigration within the United States.
 I presented my work at graduate conferences at the University of Toronto and at the University of Massachusetts Boston.

-I am also an avid consumer of pop culture, and I’m eternally fascinated by the blood, sweat, and tears that go into building creative content – chat with me about it at my blog, Creative Quibble.
+I am also an avid consumer of pop culture, and I’m eternally fascinated by the blood, sweat, and tears that go into building creative content – chat with me about it on Medium.